The Thoughts of Emerlist Davjack: Songs and recording

-At the 1967 Windsor Jazz & Blues Festival, lead singer Jackson said the song "Flower King of Flies" was about Paul McCartney.
-"The Thoughts of Emerlist Davjack" was used as incidental music for the 1968 children's television drama "The Tyrant King", directed by Mike Hodges and written by Trevor Preston for Thames Television, from the London Transport book by Aylmer Hall.
+At the 1967 Windsor Jazz & Blues Festival, lead singer Jackson claimed the song "Flower King of Flies" was about Paul McCartney.
+"The Thoughts of Emerlist Davjack" was used as incidental music for the 1968 children's television drama The Tyrant King, directed by Mike Hodges and written by Trevor Preston for Thames Television, from the London Transport book by Aylmer Hall.
 The 6-part series also featured music by the Rolling Stones, the Moody Blues and Pink Floyd.
+The title track was released as the album's lead single in November 1967 along with the non-LP B-side "Azrial (Angel of Death)"; while it received a positive review from the Daily Mail, it failed to chart.
+Because the group lacked a strong lead vocalist, they frequently used echo and filter effects on their vocals, such as on "Tantalising Maggie", while the heavily psychedelic "Dawn" features an eerie whispered vocal from Jackson against extensive stereo panning of both guitar and organ feedback.